About NOS

 Sports

 Every day, the Sports department boasts a wide range of programmes, covering all sports on all platforms.
-The programmes that feature summaries of Dutch Premier League football are among the most popular on Dutch television.
-A great number of sports are covered live, both on television and radio and through the internet.
+The programs that feature summaries of Dutch Premier League football are among the most popular on Dutch television.
+A great number of sports are covered live, both on television and radio and online.
 Dedicated websites around e.g. the Olympics or the World Cup football draw vast audiences.

 Events

-The Events department produces programmes and documentaries, often live, on national and international events, such as the opening of the parliamentary year, the commemoration of the end of World War II and programmes on the Dutch Royal Family.
+The Events department produces programs and documentaries, often live, on national and international events, such as the opening of the parliamentary year, the commemoration of the end of World War II and program on the Dutch Royal Family.